World Health Organization fails to put science at the core of public policy3 min read

 In a new report, the WHO misses crucial scientific research behind alternatives to smoking cigarettes.

-The World Health Organization released a new report on global tobacco but fails to acknowledge the robust science and innovation behind alternatives to smoking cigarettes.
+The World Health Organization released a report on global tobacco but failed to acknowledge the robust science and innovation behind alternatives to smoking cigarettes.

 PMI’s alternatives alone have already helped 8 million people abandon cigarettes entirely.

 There is no question that the best choice is never to start using cigarettes or nicotine-containing products or if someone has, they should quit cigarette and nicotine altogether.
 By encouraging governments to double down on efforts to help men and women who smoke quit, the WHO takes an admirable stance.
 But the reality is that in any given year, about 9 out of 10 men and women who are already smoking will continue; in turn, their risk of smoking-related disease will continue to increase.

 “The WHO is failing the one billion men and women around the world that continue to smoke by continuing to ignore the science behind better alternatives to cigarettes,” said Dr. Moira Gilchrist, Vice President of Strategic and Scientific Communications, Philip Morris International.
 “There is no question that scientifically-substantiated smoke-free alternatives are better than cigarettes.
 The WHO is perfectly situated to encourage independent research and provide science-based recommendations to smokers.
 Instead they seem to be closing down dialogue on promising alternatives to continued smoking, choosing instead to focus solely on pharmaceutical industry products.”

 The WHO is failing the one billion men and women worldwide who continue to smoke by continuing to ignore the science behind better alternatives to cigarettes.